Instagram Model Brooklyn Kelly Puts Pert Derriere On Full Display In Latest Share

 Within less than a day of going live, the picture has racked up more than 10,000 likes and about 200 comments where fans drooled over her hotness.

 Apart from her regular fans, some of Kelly’s fellow models also commented on the snap.
-These included Aussie model Gabby Epstein, Madi Edwards and Ariella Nyssa, among others.
+These included Aussie model Gabby Epstein, Madi Edwards, and Ariella Nyssa, among others.

 “I’m dying, this is so beautiful!” one of her fans wrote.